- International Students

 - Make sure that all information on your I-20 or DS-2019 is accurate at all times.
 This includes your program of study, degree level, financial information, assistantship information, etc.

-- Follow Missouri S&T procedures for changing from one major or degree level to another, and immediately inform the Office of International and Cultural Affairs (OICA).
+- Follow Missouri S&T procedures for changing from one major or degree level to another, and immediately inform International Affairs (IA).

 - Apply for extensions for your degree completion before the expiration date on your current I-20 or DS-2019.

 - Limit on-campus employment to 20 hours a week while school is in session.

 - Do not work off-campus without specific authorization from United States Citizenship and Immigration Services (USCIS).